Botanic Garden the place to bee this weekend

 Dogs (except registered disability assistance dogs) are not permitted in the Botanic Garden.

-The garden is largely accessible for wheelchairs and mobility scooters with a designated path leading around the Garden and glasshouses.
-Disabled toilet facilities are available on site.
+The Botanic Garden is accessible for wheelchairs and mobility scooters with a designated path leading around the garden and glasshouses.
+Disabled toilet facilities are available on site and a wheelchair is available upon request from the Welcome Lodge.

 Directions to the Botanic Garden

 From the city centre go to the top of Whiteladies Road, at the junction and traffic lights go straight ahead across Durdham Down towards Stoke Bishop.
-At the traffic lights go straight ahead and take the first turning on the right into Stoke Park Road, The Botanic Garden at the Holmes is 150 m on the right.
+At the traffic lights go straight ahead and take the first turning on the right into Stoke Park Road, the Botanic Garden at The Holmes is 150 metres on the right.

 Members of the public wishing to support the work of the Botanic Garden should join the Friends of the Garden.
-For more information go to the Friends of the Botanic Garden or write to Susan Redfern, The Membership Secretary, 24 Dublin Crescent, Henleaze, Bristol BS9 4NA.
+For more information go to the Friends of the Botanic Garden or contact Sue Beech, The Membership Secretary, email firstname.lastname@example.org